goldginkgo/architecture_tool_django/README.rst

 :License: MIT

-The architecture tool adopts "diagram as text" approach.
+The architecture tool adopts "diagram as code" approach.
 Based on the JSON definition of all resources, it generates plain text to draws UML diagrams to model a complex cloud environment.
 It's especially useful and efficient to manage the drawings when over 20 nodes and relationships are involved.

 The tool can be extended as a configuration and asset management tool and single source of truth for the real IT environment.
 Here are a few features that the tool can be extended to have.